OUR CRAM THE VAN STORY

 That inaugural year, we found the largest vehicle in our fleet (a big, red extended Chevy passenger van), removed all the seats from the back, plastered on some flashy graphics, and set out to help the people of our communities.
 The plan was to grill hamburgers and hotdogs as a “thank you” for donations, and to make stops all throughout our service territory.

 We wish we could say everything went smoothly that first year with no hiccups, but that’s not the world be live in.
 However, what we learned throughout the year was invaluable, and towards the end of campaign we really started to hit our stride.
 We knew we were on to something when the van was met with enthusiasm and generosity everywhere it went.
 We ended up setting a great baseline for that first-year total at 6,615 pounds donated.

-This past year, 2020, presented unique challenges.
+In 2020, we were presented unique challenges.
 The WAY we did things might have changed, but the WHY remained the same.
 Events were changed to a drive-thru format, and every precaution was taken to ensure the safety of those participating.
 Our members stepped up and we were able to donate a total of 32,206 pounds of food!
-That brings our running total to 127,733 pounds or nearly 64 TONS of food!

 In 2021, we came back strong, proclaiming "Yes, WE Can!"
 With the help of our generous members we were able to donate 44,576 pounds of food, bringing our grand total to a whopping 86 TONS donated to date!
 We are hopeful that 2022 will be our BIGGEST, BRIGHTEST, and BEST year yet!

 Cram the Van has played a large part in our efforts to espouse “Concern for the Community” (the seventh cooperative principle).
 In all honesty we have only played a small part in facilitating the response from our cooperative Members who want nothing more than to help other Members within their own communities.